rothgar/justingarrison.com/content/blog/2024-05-21-how-to-grow-your-infrastructure.md

 draft: true
 ---

-This topic has come up more often over the years than I can remember so I'm writing it down to express my current opinion of how your application and infrastructure should grow over time.
+This topic has come up often over the years so I'm writing it down to express my current opinion of how your application and infrastructure should grow over time.
 I've roughly had the same opinion since working at Disney+ and moving to AWS and watching applications and infrastructure scale.

 Every application and environment is unique so no one will be able to follow this progression exactly.
-But generally this is how I start anything I build, and how I recommend allow their applications to grow with need.
+But generally this is how I start anything I build, and how I recommend applications to grow.

 ### Start with serverless